 The course at Mount Juliet is set in lush, rolling parkland, part of a 1,500-acre old Irish country estate with an 18th century mansion as the clubhouse.
 Magnificent mature trees line the fairways.
 The River Nore cuts through the course and is popular for salmon fishing.
 This is the place to allow the Walter Mitty in you to daydream about having your very own private course.
-But wake up, because this is the best inland course on the Emerald Isle.
+But wake up, because this is one of the best inland courses on the Emerald Isle.

 Jack Nicklaus and Ron Kirby must have been delighted when asked to build a course on this beautiful country estate.
 They created a manicured parkland gem.
 In 1991, the Golden Bear opened the course himself with an exhibition match against Christy O’Connor Snr.
 It is not surprising that there is a distinctly American feel to this layout, with numerous teeing areas, plenty of bunkers and water hazards.
 The course even has concealed drainage and irrigation systems.
 Thankfully, the buggy paths are absent; it would be sacrilege to drive on these immaculate fairways.